 Jim Lochhead was appointed Denver Water’s CEO/Manager in 2010.
-He currently serves on the boards of the Association of Municipal Water Agencies, the Water Research Foundation, the Western Urban Water Coalition, the Water Utility Climate Alliance, the Denver Metro Chamber of Commerce and the Metro Denver Economic Development Council.
+He currently serves on the boards of the Association of Metropolitan Water Agencies, the Water Research Foundation, the Western Urban Water Coalition, the Water Utility Climate Alliance, the Denver Metro Chamber of Commerce and the Metro Denver Economic Development Council.
 He is on the advisory board of the Dividing the Waters Program at the National Judicial College.

 Prior to joining Denver Water, Lochhead was a shareholder at the Denver law firm of Brownstein Hyatt Farber Schreck, LLP, where he worked on a wide variety of water resource issues both nationally and internationally.
 He served as executive director of the Colorado Department of Natural Resources from 1994 to 1998.